Programmer’s Guide

 Job#destroy

-Delete the job from the database while running callbacks.
+Delete the job from the database, running callbacks.

 job.destroy